Wazzards/Intro/Pages/Addon.md

 Here are few of the things you can do with addons.

 -   Create a **Preference Pack** to show everyone
-    how FreeCAD should actually look like.
+    how FreeCAD should have actually looked like.

     <img
         width = '300'